Qualify as a teacher with a specialism in Chemistry in just one year

 This list is indicative and subject to change.

-The subject-specific element of the course is delivered at a nearby partner school, as develop your knowledge of the secondary school curriculum.
+The subject-specific element of the course is delivered at a nearby partner school and will develop your knowledge of the secondary school curriculum.

 The subject studies focus on turning a good understanding of educational theory into outstanding performance in the classroom.